dreth/dreth.github.io/blog/evaluate_crypto_projects/article.md

 ![](assets/WTFETH.png)

-Either way, the devil is in the details, bullshit claims to create bullshit demand is only gonna benefit a few and it's gonna make a lot of people lose their money.
+Either way, the devil is in the details, bullshit mechanics to create temporary artificial demand is only gonna benefit a few and it's gonna make a lot of people lose their money.
 If a token is hot on social media and gaining a lot of traction, you're most likely already too late to the bandwagon and have already lost your chance to profit off of it.

 <figure>
   <img src="./assets/SAFEMOONScamTokenomics.png">